 San Francisco provides an exceptional context in which visiting groups can study issues of social justice.
 The city is a historic nexus of many movements.
 World renowned musicians and artists laid roots in the heart of downtown.
 During the mid twentieth century the city became a safe haven for the lesbian, gay, bisexual, and transgender (LGBT) community.
 Political activists continue to fight for environmental sustainability, human rights and affordable housing.
 The city is even on the map for one of the first safe injection sites in the US.
 San Francisco’s diverse population includes immigrants who have come from all over the world as well as several thousand people who reside on city streets.

 Local NGOs, social service organizations, and churches have long been pushing for and responding to social change in the Bay Area.
-The Waller Center gives visiting groups the opportunity to learn about the region from these organizations and their leaders through our immersion seminars.
+The Waller Center gives visiting groups the opportunity to learn about the region from these organizations and their leaders through our social justice seminar program.
 We hope that our seminars will inspire you with new ideas about how you can engage your community back home.

 Seminars are an educational experience designed in consultation with participating groups.
 Itineraries include guest lectures and field trips to historic and contemporary sites based on groups’ interests and timeframe.
 Sample seminar topics include:

 Housing and homelessness

 Sexuality and gender identity

 While direct volunteer service work is not the focus of the seminar, it may be arranged and included as part of a seminar.
 Visiting groups who wish to arrange their own volunteer service outside of a seminar may find our links page helpful.

 Seminar rates range from $15-25/person/day, depending on group size.
-Please contact our site coordinator, Ken, at kschoon [at] wallercenter.org to discuss seminar rates and to begin designing your seminar.
+Please contact the site coordinator at office [at] wallercenter.org to discuss seminar rates and to begin designing your seminar.